bajran/TestSportyGrp/README.md

   - Generated responsive CSS using mobile-first best practices
   - Guided implementation of in-memory caching using TypeScript generics

-## 💡 Notes

-- The app uses `React.lazy()` to defer non-critical component loading.
-- Caching is handled using a generic `fetchWithMemoryCache<T>()` utility that supports TTL and avoids redundant network calls.

 ## 🚀 How to Run This Project

 ```bash